Sthor726/TCP-Message-Passing/README.md

 Clients can be created by running the following command: 'python client.py'

 The following commands are available to the client in order to interact with the server:
-    Commands:
 * 1 - CONNECT
 * 2 - SUBSCRIBE to a topic
 * 3 - PUBLISH a message to a topic
 * 4 - DISCONNECT

 Responses from the server are returned through the terminal following the prompt 'Server: '